tektoncd/dashboard/docs/dev/README.md

 npm install
 ```

+See instructions for running the development server in the section below.

-Run the production build:
+To run the production build:

 ```bash
 npm run build
 ```

-This will build the static resource bundles and add them to the `kodata` directory.
+This will build the static resource bundles and add them to the `cmd/dashboard/kodata` directory.

 To run the dev server with the production bundles: